 - Healthy hearing – Hearing is related to many functions within the body, so a healthy body tends to correlate to healthy hearing.

 - Weight lifting: Each muscle group should be worked twice a week – start off with 12 or 15 repetitions of light weights and increase weight over time.
 While you don’t have to look like Arnold Schwarzenegger, you should be able to easily see improvements in your workouts depending on how much exercise you take on.

 - Cardiovascular options: There is something for individuals at every stage and ability.
 Walking is a wonderful way to stay active and minimize the risk of injury.
-Running, biking, doing yoga, kayaking, playing tennis or golf, and taking group classes are also fantastic for cardiovascular heath (and often come with added socialization!).
-Sitting all day can speed up the aging process, so find something active that makes you happy, and it won’t feel like work.
+Running, biking, doing yoga, kayaking, playing tennis or golf, and taking group classes are also fantastic for cardiovascular health (and often come with added socialization!).
+Sitting all day can speed up the aging process, so find something active that makes you happy, and won’t feel like work.